 Toyota Land Cruiser Utility Commercial review

 Under the bonnet is the same 2.8-litre four-cylinder diesel as you'll find in the Land Cruiser SUV.
-It makes 177bhp at 3,400rpm and 420Nm of torque from 1,400rpm, and is only offered with a six-speed manual gearbox and, of course, the obligatory four-wheel drive system with its suite of off-road extras such as hill descent control, hill start assist and an active traction control system that distributes power where it's needed.
+It makes 177bhp at 3,400rpm and 420Nm of torque from 1,400rpm.
+It's only offered with a six-speed manual gearbox and, of course, the obligatory four-wheel drive system with its suite of off-road extras, such as hill descent control, hill start assist and an active traction control system that distributes power where it's needed.

 Due to its unique nature, there aren't any real rivals to the Land Cruiser Utility Commercial.
 The only other SUV-based commercial vehicle on sale at the moment is the Mitsubishi Outlander Commercial, which is smaller, but does have the option of a low-emissions plug-in hybrid PHEV version.

 Other than that, you're looking at pick-up trucks such as the Toyota Hilux, Mitsubishi L200 and Nissan Navara.
 These have the plus and minus points.
 First, you'd need to add a lockable cover or truck top to a pickup for around £1,000 to have similar storage to the Land Cruiser Commercial.
-Even then it wouldn't be sealed against the elements as well as the Toyota.
-But then, pick-ups are able to carry five people and a tonne of payload where the Land Cruiser is limited to two seats and a payload from 488-756kg.
+Even then it wouldn't be sealed against the elements as well as the Toyota's cargo space.
+But then pick-ups are able to carry five people and a tonne of payload, where the Land Cruiser is limited to two seats and a payload ranging from 488-756kg.

 MPG, CO2 and Running Costs

-With a list price starting from just over £27,500 excluding VAT, the Toyota Land Cruiser Utility Commercial is positioned at a similar price point to a mid-spec double cab pick-up truck.
+With a list price starting from around £28,000 excluding VAT, the Toyota Land Cruiser Utility Commercial is positioned at a similar price point to a mid-spec double cab pick-up truck.
 There's just one trim level offered, but you do get the choice of short or long wheelbase variants, with the latter costing around £1,000 extra.